2.5%

 8. The Wayfarer, meaning those who are stranded or travelling with few resources.

 One of the main conditions of zakat is that the recipient must be Muslim.
-Sadaqa Welfare Fund ensures that all recipients of Zakat are Muslims.
+Merciful Group ensures that all recipients of Zakat are Muslims.

 Zakat may be given to one’s relatives if they fall under the category of “poor persons”.
 Meaning they do not have enough to suffice themselves for a whole year or if they have debts which resulted in them not having sufficient resources.